[Planet Surface]

 [Engineering]

-TORRES: I've got them running 20percent over rated maximum, Captain.
+TORRES: I've got them running twenty percent over rated maximum.

 [Bridge]